gothinkster/realworld/documentation/docs/community/special-thanks.md

 # Special Thanks

-RealWorld wouldn't be possible without the help of the open source community reviewing codebases, creating new app implementations, and many other tasks that help push this project forward.
-We especially appreciate the OSS leaders who have helped contribute to RealWorld:
+RealWorld would not be possible without the open source community's assistance in reviewing codebases, developing new app implementations, and a variety of other duties that help the project progress.
+We'd like to thank the following OSS leaders for their contributions to RealWorld:

 - **Dan Abramov** (creator of Redux) for  helping [spark the initial idea](https://twitter.com/dan_abramov/status/692009757775896577), [getting the Redux community involved](https://github.com/reactjs/redux/issues/1353), as well as graciously taking the time to provide feedback on the Redux codebase
 - **Max Lynch** (creator of Ionic) for taking the time to provide guidance in the early days of this project